Alarming illegal fishing in Latin America

 Screen Shot 2021-03-05 at 8.23.13 PM.png

-Ecuadorian President Lenin Moreno announced a formation of a "protection team" with specialist and former political authorities in charge of coming up with strategies to protect the Galapagos and the maritime resources of Ecuador.
-In addition to establishing the specialist team, Ecuador’s government met virtually with Chinese authorities to discuss the activities of the distant fishing fleet.
+Ecuadorian President Lenin Moreno announced a formation of a "protection team Links to an external site." with specialist and former political authorities in charge of coming up with strategies to protect the Galapagos and the maritime resources of Ecuador.
+In addition to establishing the specialist team, Ecuador’s government met virtually Links to an external site. with Chinese authorities to discuss the activities of the distant fishing fleet.

 However, action from Ecuadorian government alone is not enough.
 As team member of the Ecuadorian specialist team, Yolanda Kakabadse expressed her concerns on illegal fishing activities in South America.
 "It also requires working together with all the other governments of South America, from Costa Rica, in Panama, in Central America to all the countries on the coast of the Pacific, " said by Kakabadse in her interview with Mongabay, "We all need to have a common front, a common policy and strategy to protect our resources."